 Encouraging and bringing a sense of self-confidence in your workers’ minds is a win-win approach.
-Let me explain how it works and why a result-oriented employee accomplishes a way more tasks than a discouraged one.
+Let me explain how it works and why a result-oriented employee accomplishes way more tasks than a discouraged one.

-However, I began to notice a small shift in team performance, thus the fall of revenue.
+However, I began to notice a small shift in team performance, thus the fall in revenue.
 I was mad at my working staff, but after the heat of the moment, I realized that it was my blooper of using the wrong strategy.
 Instead of inspiring confidence in my team, I sowed a tendency of insecurity.

 The first attempt lacked content and analysis.
-I should have examined all the consequences that came and then worked on expanding confidence and competence.
+I should have examined all the consequences that came and then worked on expanding my confidence and competence.

 What Can You Do to Build Confidence Among Workers?

 As I struggled with building an effective team and trust at work, I wanted to get some inspirational advice from somebody who has already gone through it.
 Subsequently, I went for Google and YouTube.
 However, it turned out to be not as effective as I expected.